Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-We show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals in Fig.~A2.
-The best-fit spectral energy flux model with {\tt relxillCp}, {\tt zGauss[Narrow]}, and {\tt nthcomp} components are presented in Fig.~A3.
-Table~A2 shows the best-fit spectral model parameters and their 90\% confidence intervals, where the complete parameter space is explored through MCMC.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are found to be $\log [n_{\rm e}/\rm{cm}^{-3}] = 17.0_{-0.5}^{+0.6}$, $A_{\rm Fe} =3.2_{-0.6}^{+0.5}$, $a^{\ast}\ge 0.972$, and $\theta^{\circ}\ge 48$, respectively.
-The electron temperature of the hot corona is measured to be $kT_{\rm e}=73_{-35}^{+58}$\keV{}.
-Through Bayesian analysis, we verify that the higher-density disk is preferred over the canonical disk reflection model with $\Delta {\rm DIC}=8.7$.
+\end{linenomath} We show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals in Fig.~A2.
+The best-fit averaged spectral energy flux model with {\tt relxillCp}, {\tt zGauss\_N}, {\tt zGauss2\_N}, and {\tt nthComp} components are presented in Fig.~A3.
+Table~\ref{table_output_parameters} shows the best-fit spectral model parameters and their 90\% confidence intervals, where the complete parameter space is explored through MCMC.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \ge 19.1$, $A_{\rm Fe}=2.6_{-0.3}^{+0.5}$, $a^{\ast}=0.89_{-0.093}^{+0.041}$, and $\theta=41_{-4}^{+5}$~degree, respectively.
+The measured electron temperature of the hot corona is $kT_{\rm e}=49_{-19}^{+37}$\keV{}.
+The joint \xmm{}+\nustar{} relativistic reflection spectroscopy provided more stringent constraints on the black hole spin parameter, which was previously unconstrained by JJ19's \xmm{} spectral fitting alone.
+Through Bayesian analysis, we verify that the higher-density disk is preferred over the canonical disk reflection model with $\Delta {\rm DIC}=8.7>2$.